 Cat colds or flu can be caused by a number of viruses or bacteria, the most common are the feline herpesvirus, feline calicivirus, and chlamydia.
 Colds in cats tend to be more serious than human colds, and it really is better to see your veterinarian if your cat is displaying any cold type symptoms such as:

 Senior and young cats are hit especially hard by colds and can quickly lose their appetite and become extremely sick.
 While viruses can’t be treated with antibiotics, supportive care may be required while your cat is fighting off the infection.

-Mild infections may be self-limiting, and your veterinarian may recommend you treating your cat at home.
+Mild infections may be self-limiting, and your veterinarian may recommend you treat your cat at home.
 This may include:

 Eye and nasal discharge:

 Gently wipe away eye and nasal discharge with a warm, damp cloth or gauze.

 Saline nasal sprays may be used on your cat to help relieve congestion.
 Use on your cat twice a day.